bondjames12/docker-home-network/README.md

 * jDownloader

 Based on the docker-compose blocks for the above apps, you can almost any of the apps behind VPN.

-## MariaDB
-Some of the containers in docker-compose.yml (eg. ZoneMinder, Guacamole, phpMyAdmin, etc.) need MariaDB.
-At this point, an external MariaDB host is specified, with the assumption that you have MariaDB running elsewhere (eg. on your NAS).

-At some point, we will add a MariaDB container and use that as the database host.

 # Usage